Bloodborne HIV: Don't Get Stuck!

 3. You sterilize the instruments You can boil needles and inkpots.

 4. Ask providers how they sterilize instruments Ask the tattooist how he or she cleans hand-pieces: Vibrating hand-pieces that do not come into contact with skin may be contaminated by small bits of blood and tissue thrown into the air while tattooing.
 Hand-pieces should be sterilized.
 If not, HIV and other germs may vibrate off them onto subsequent clients.
-As the tattooist what he does with left-over ink: Left-over ink should be thrown away.
-If the tattooist saves ink from an ink-pot used during a previous tattoo, the ink may be contaminated and dangerous.
 If you believe a tattooist is careful, that’s your call.

 Additional information about tattooing

-Several technologies are common.
-Tattoos can be applied with a small hand-held electric machine that moves a small bundle of needles to puncture the skin, or by hand manipulation of needles to make multiple punctures in the skin.
+Several technologies are common: Tattoos can be applied with a small hand-held electric machine that moves a small bundle of needles to puncture the skin.
+Alternately, tattoos can be applied by hand manipulation of needles to make multiple punctures in the skin.

 References